-The newly-founded Department of Chemistry boasts an expanding team of research-active academic staff at the forefront of research in their respective fields.
-It benefits from a significant investment from the University, and an extensive array of new instrumentation and equipment to support our research activities.
+The recently-founded Department of Chemistry boasts an expanding team of research-active academic staff at the forefront of research in their respective fields.
+It benefits from a significant investment from the University, including an extensive building redevelopment project that will provide the Department with custom-designed spaces for teaching and research, together with an extensive array of new instrumentation and equipment to support our research activities.

 Our vision for the Department is ambitious; to create a Chemistry Department with both research and teaching that is competitive with the very best the UK has to offer.
 Our staff come from a variety of research backgrounds and thus have interests spanning many areas of both fundamental and contemporary interest.
 Perhaps most importantly, they share common ground in research-excellence, an inclusive and collaborative spirit, and a dedication to passing on their knowledge and passion for chemistry to a new generation of researchers.

 Our research is broadly categorised into